-Until the billing for these services transitions to LTSSMaryland and Electronic Visit Verification (EVV)-For claims with dates of service up to Waiver Year 3, Personal Supports, Day Habilitation Services, Community Development Services (formerly Community Learning Services), Employment Discovery & Customization, Community Living Group Home (formerly Residential Habilitation) Service and Retainer Fees-and-Supported Employment, and Career Exploration claims will be submitted electronically through the DDA's electronic data system called PCIS2 which interfaces with the MMIS system to generate federal claims.
+Until the billing for these services transitions to LTSSMaryland and Electronic Visit Verification (EVV)-) for Personal Supports using Maryland's In-Home Supports Assurance System (ISAS), For claims with dates of service up to Waiver Year 3, Personal Supports, Day Habilitation Services, Community Development Services (formerly Community Learning Services), Employment Discovery & Customization, Community Living Group Home (formerly Residential Habilitation) Service and Retainer Fees and, Supported Employment, and Career Exploration claims will be submitted electronically through the DDA's electronic data system called PCIS2 which interfaces with the MMIS system to generate federal claims.
 PCIS2 data collects information on: (1) the services included in the participant's Person-Centered Plan (PCP) that can be billed; (2) the approved services and individualized budget set forth in the Service Funding Plan (SFP); and (3) the services actually rendered by the provider.
 PCIS2 checks the PCP and SFP against the services actually rendered to ensure that overbilling or billing for services not in the PCP or SFP does not occur.

 In addition, MMIS has in place a series of coding system "edits" that prevent billing for two or more services that cannot occur at the same time.
 Claims that are rejected by MMIS due to system edits are reviewed by the DDA federal billing unit.
-Based on this review, if the services were actually rendered in accordance with the PCP and SFP, the claim will be paid either with State funds only (if not a waiver-covered service), or, the claim is corrected and resubmitted (if a waiver-covered service).
+Based on this review, if the services were actually rendered in accordance with the PCP and SFP, the claim will be paid either with State funds only (if not a waiver-covered service), or, the claim is corrected and resubmitted (if a waivercovered service).
 If the services were not actually rendered, then the claim is denied.